 Before introducing your DaaS solution test it rigorously using an isolated testing environment in which you should check and verify software, configuration and hardware before you go fully live.
 This test environment needs to mirror the final production environment as closely as possible.
 Orange Business tests our client’s DaaS deployments at our lab in Clearwater, Florida.

 Transparent management tools are essential.
 Once your DaaS is deployed you cannot understate the importance of an effective dashboard system that allows you to monitor performance, compliance and security from one place.
 This matters as your business grows, when new users, applications and other solutions can be introduced to match business need in the most agile way possible.

 I hope you’ve picked up some useful tips to help you take charge of future DaaS deployments at your enterprise and can now engage in useful conversations with service providers as you move to deploy successful solutions.

-Take a look at how Orange Business Services can help you build your ideal digital working environment leveraging Orange Private Cloud solutions to ensure the success of your desktop virtualization project.
+Take a look at how Orange Business can help you build your ideal digital working environment leveraging Orange Private Cloud solutions to ensure the success of your desktop virtualization project.

 I am a Business Solutions Manager at Orange Business.
 I have over twenty years of experience in strategic planning, positioning consulting and globally out-tasked solutions for Fortune 1000 multi-national corporations.
 I have a strong focus on solving client’s various business needs with technical solution especially in digital transformation.
 I work with sales teams to develop and execute strategic client account plans to help clients achieve their goals.
 When not working I enjoys community work, spending time with family and watching cricket.